flynn-buc/PrintablePreparedStatement/README.md

 ```

 ## Known issues
-- Will not work if the table name or the attribute contains a '?'
+- May not work if the table name or the attribute contains a '?'
 - Does not work with arrays or streams

 # Missing features?